 Det Supt Galopin said the Met was assessing how effective facial recognition was at tackling different challenges in British policing, which is currently being stretched by budget cuts, falling officer numbers, rising demand and the terror threat.

 A policy officer from the National Council for Civil Liberties called the technology "lawless," adding "the use of this technology in a public place is not compatible with privacy, and has a chilling effect on society."

 >Read Replies (0)

-By EditorDavid from Slashdot's rocking-the-world department
+By EditorDavid from Slashdot's not-so-cold-cases department